Haggling. Bartering. Negotiating. Whatever you want to call it, it’s not everyday practice for Aussies to ask shopkeepers for a lower price.

-The old saying goes - if you don't ask, you don't get.
-So don't be afraid to just ask.
+You know what they say: if you don't ask, you don't get.
+So don't be afraid to ask.

-Figure out what you are prepared to pay for the item and then offer lower.
-That way you can work your way up to a price near what you initially had in mind.
+Determine what you’re prepared to pay for the item and then confidently offer a lower price.
+This way, you can work your way up to a price near what you initially had in mind.